XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-authorize-minter.md

 # Assign an Authorized Minter (Python)

-You can assign another account permission to mint NFTokens for you.
+You can assign another account permission to mint NFTs for you.

 This example shows how to:

-1. Authorize an account to create NFTokens for your account.
+1. Authorize an account to create NFTs for your account.
-2. Mint a NFToken for another account, when authorized.
+2. Mint an NFT for another account, when authorized.

 [![Token Test Harness](img/quickstart-py30.png)](img/quickstart-py30.png)